al3xzheng/Introduction-to-Hardware/README.md

-My Learnings...
+# **My Learnings...**

-Please check out the document above to learn more about my documentation on my electronics / electrical engineering journey.
+## Please check out the document above "_My Learnings_" and resources in "_Literature_" to learn more about my documentation on my electronics / electrical engineering journey.
-This document provides My Learnings on Electrical Engineering from January 2025 - August 2025.

-It includes power & signal integrity, filters, control systems, some signal processing, microelectronics, communication protocols, motors, and general principles on passive and active components.
+The document provides My Learnings on Electrical Engineering from January 2025 - August 2025.
+It includes power & signal integrity, semiconductors, microelectronics,  PCB design & layout + stack up, filters, power systems, motors, control systems, some signal processing, microelectronics, communication protocols, motors, and general principles on passive and active components.

-This ReadMe is super underwhelming to the scale that is the 39000 word document, 144 pages of concise text and graphics...
-Check it out!
-You'll definitely learn something, and maybe something that which you were looking for!
+This ReadMe is super underwhelming to the scale that is the 39000+ words, 144 pages, all of concise text and graphics, plus carefully chosen resources in electronics that is in Literature.

+**Check it out!**

+_You'll definitely learn something, and maybe something that which you were looking for!_

-Please check out the headings tab to browse through.
+Note: Please use the headings tab in the PDF doc to browse through.

-Additionally, I have attached very interesting literature on electronics.
+> By: Alex Zheng